ManticoreGamesInc/platform-documentation/src/news/patch_notes/patch_notes.md

 #### Changes

-- Interactable triggers that are in a static or deafult context now fire interacted event on both client and server.
+- Interactable triggers that are in a static or default context now fire an interacted event on both client and server.
 An interactable trigger in a client context will fire interacted event on the client only.
 Interactable triggers will no work under a server context and will throw a warning.
-- Replaced Decal `tick()` function that polled for transform changes with a new `Notify Transform Changed` event.
+- Improved Decal performance.
 - All Effects should now properly respect the auto-play flag when effect elements are in a mixed state.

 #### New Features